blakkd/faster-whisper-hotkey/README.md

 - If you you pick a multilingual **faster-whisper** model, and select `en` as source while speaking another language it will be translated to English, provided you speak for at least few seconds.
 - If you pick parakeet-tdt-0.6b-v3, you can even use multiple languages during your recording!
+- If you pick a granite model with punctuation enabled, the output will include proper punctuation and capitalization (including German noun capitalization).

 ## Acknowledgements